ava-labs/hypersdk/docs/tutorials/morpheusvm/2_action_tests.md

 ```

 where `ctx` is a `Context` instance and `t` is an instance of `*testing.T`.
 When
-calling an action test, the following happens in order:
+running an action test, the following happens in order:

 - `Execute()` is called on the action.
 - `actionTest` checks that the error of `Execute()` matches `ExpectedErr`